oscarrillo90/mongoose/README.md

 ## Independent Practice
-Practice the skills covered in this workshop with the [Mongoose books training](https://github.com/sf-wdi-labs/mongoose-books-app)
+Practice the skills covered in this workshop with the [Mongoose books training](https://github.com/generalassembly-atx/mongoose-books-app).
+We'll be doing **Sprint 1** only today.

 ## Closing Thoughts
 - Why is Mongoose useful?